 We note that there will continue to be close co-operation with the EU and coastal states on management of cross-border fish stocks following the UK's exit from the EU.
-As regards the future relationship with the EU, the contents of the agreed Political Declaration6 are referred.
+As regards the future relationship with the EU, the contents of the agreed Political Declaration are referred.
 This Declaration provides for bilateral and international cooperation to ensure sustainable levels of fishing, promote conservation of resources and foster a clean, healthy and productive marine environment, as well as providing for the establishment of a new fisheries agreement within the context of the overall economic partnership.
 The Parties agreed to use their "best endeavours to conclude and ratify their new fisheries agreement by 1 July 2020".
-We note the terms of the statement given by Michel Barnier on 3 February 2020 at the presentation of the Commission's proposal for a Council recommendation on directives for the negotiation of a new partnership with the UK7.
+We note the terms of the statement given by Michel Barnier on 3 February 2020 at the presentation of the Commission's proposal for a Council recommendation on directives for the negotiation of a new partnership with the UK.
 He stated: "our free trade agreement must include an agreement on fisheries.
 This agreement should provide for continued reciprocal access to markets, and to waters, with stable quota shares."
+We also note the UK's published approach to negotiations with the EU, including the terms of the draft Fisheries Framework Agreement.

-We note that a number of sections of the Bill are high level and provide powers for the Secretary of State to introduce regulations on several matters.
+A number of sections of the Bill are high level and provide powers for the Secretary of State to introduce regulations on several matters.
 We consider that extensive engagement with a wide variety of stakeholder groups is important in the context of those regulations being developed and introduced.